facadus/kelper/readme.md

 grunt -target dev
 ```

-Environment configuration should contain **JSON** format data and all data is optional.
+Environment configuration all data is optional.

 By adding additional configuration Kelper will make additional functions like minifying, building libraries and packages, copying resources.